KDE/digikam-doc/asset_management/data_protection.rst

 Panic is a Factor in Data Loss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Human error, as in everything, is a major problem in data loss.
-Take a deep breath and stop!
+Take a deep breath and stop.
 Panic is a common reaction, and people do really stupid things.
 Experienced users will pull the wrong drive from a RAID array or reformat a drive, destroying all their information.
 Acting without thinking is dangerous to your data.
 Stop stressing about the loss and don’t do anything to the disk.
 Better yet, stop using the computer until you have a plan.
 Sit down and explain you plan to a laymen or better, laywoman.
 You will be amazed how many stupid ideas you'll discover yourself in such an exercise.

 If your disk is making weird noises, normal file recovery software isn’t going to work.
 Do a quick backup if that is going to happen to you.
 If the drive is still spinning and you can’t find your data, look for a data recovery utility and backup to another computer or drive.
 An Universal and powerful solution can be to use  `CloneZilla open-source suite <https://en.wikipedia.org/wiki/Clonezilla>`_.
 The important thing is to download them onto another drive, either on another computer, or onto a USB thumb drive or hard disk.
 It is good practice to save the recovered data to another disk. `dd tool <https://en.wikipedia.org/wiki/Dd_(Unix)>`_  is your friend on Linux systems.